MicrosoftDocs/azure-video-indexer/azure-video-indexer/face-grouping-how-to.md

 3. Select the **Unknown people** tab, then select the **Group Faces** button.
 If there are unknown people in your already indexed video archive, they appear grouped by facial similarity.
 4. Label the person.

->   IMPORTANT
+> [!IMPORTANT]
 > It is crucial to ensure accuracy in naming and to eliminate any erroneous face examples to prevent future duplication.
 You can delete irrelevant groups or false detections within groups before finalizing the naming process.

 Once a person is labeled, the videos in which this person appears get sampled and assigned to the designated person catalog.
 There's no need to reindex the videos.